 Contact Paul Davis for all your property damage needs.
 (770) 389-8808

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as possible.

-- Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+- Are you sure your house is safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is very important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Carpeting: Blot wet carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if at all possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid walking or tracking on carpet if at all possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not wipe or attempt to wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.

-- Doors: Shut all doors in affected areas to limit smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to localize smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Pets: Move all pets to a clean environment until your house has been completely restored and cleaned.
+- Pets: Transfer any and all pets to a clean environment until your home has been restored and cleaned.

-- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.

-If your home or business is damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home has been damaged by fire, storm, water, mold or other disaster, Call Paul!